Homeless to CEO to A Free and Abundant Life

 Community Hero: Runner-up

 Kylie was nominated for this award and came second.
-Had she won, $20,000 was to be donated to Ainslie Village where St Vincent de Paul had a drop in centre Kylie volunteered at.
+Had she won, $20,000 was to be donated to Ainslie Village where Kylie volunteered.